 Identify the right companies.

-We spend considerable time and effort assessing the risks and opportunities available to each company and incorporate those assessments into a financial model to determine its Cash Flow Value.
+We spend considerable time and effort assessing the risks and opportunities available to each company and incorporate those assessments into a financial model to determine its Business Value.
 This value roughly coincides with the price a buyer would pay for the entire entity—we are not trying to be conservative; we are trying to get it right.
 We also pay attention to company financial leverage and believe the price of an investment is the biggest risk factor.
 While developing a view of value requires a great deal of effort, doing so prepares us for events that inevitably occur (either market-related or specific to the company) that cause meaningful changes in company share prices.